Elect S Corp Status: Everything You Need to Know

 There is no IRS fee to file a Sub-Chapter S Election.

 What are the Benefits of an S-Corporation Status?

 Electing S Corp status provides your business with the same liability protections enjoyed by corporations.
 Since an S corporation is effectively a corporation, it enjoys separate entity protections and a corporate-type shield against liabilities, which protect the owners from lawsuits and debt collections.

 Keep in mind, however, that liability protection is not absolute for S corporations.
 These protections may be broken if an owner personally commits an act or guarantees loans which make them personally responsible for the corporation's actions.

 Aside from offering liability protections, S corporation status also reduces self-employment taxes.
 Business owners in sole proprietorships or partnerships must pay self-employment taxes, but S corporation status reduces the profits paid to the owners, reducing the self-employment tax.

 - Avoiding double taxation

 - Taxing profits at individual rates

 If you need help understanding how to elect S Corp status for your business, post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.